What is Pension Auto Enrolment and When Did it Start?

 Step 3: Communication

-You must inform your employees how auto enrolment affects them and what they can do if they wish to opt out.
+You must inform your employees how automatic enrolment affects them and what they can do if they wish to opt out.

 Step 4: Continuous Assessment